 The answer is NO!
 You can never fully remove a blackhead hole.
 You can make it appear smaller by tightening your pores and adopting a skincare routine which will ensure your pores remain open.

 How And Why Do Holes From Blackheads Form?

 Blackheads are probably the most annoying type of spots!
 This is especially true when you’ve got pale skin.
-So, to get rid of these ghastly looking dots quickly, most people use their fingertips or some type of extraction tool (I have a bad habit of using tweezers) to get rid of them.
+So, to get rid of these ghastly looking dots quickly, most people use their fingertips or some type of extraction tool (I’ve heard some people even used tweezers!!) to get rid of them.

 This is not the smartest thing to do, especially with the deep stubborn ones that think your skin is their home and refuse to be evicted!
 When you do finally manage to dig them out, you are left with an even uglier mark, a nasty hole the size of a crater.
 You will also hear this referred to as an ‘ice pick scar.’

 What happens here is all that dirt and gunk buildup stretches the pore and enlarges it even further.
 After we squeeze that nasty stuff out, the pore fails to shrink back to its original size.

 Now, though we got rid of the blackhead, we are left with a huge gaping hole where it once stood.
 Now, it becomes vital we care for the enlarged pore properly, prevent it from clogging again and help heal and tighten it.